 Seattle, WA 98195-6365

 The UWIDDS program will begin accepting applications on April 16, 2014 and close on July 5, 2014.
 All candidates should submit an application through the Centralized Application for Advanced Placement for International Dentists (CAAPID) which is run by ADEA.
-The application cycle begins in April 16, 2014.
+The application cycle begins in March 18, 2014 – OPEN NOW.
 More information regarding CAAPID can be found on the ADEA website – CAAPID Website.

 Applications are reviewed on a first-come, first-served basis.
 It is strongly suggested that applicants complete the CAAPID application as early as possible to remain competitive.
 Qualified candidates will be issued a secondary application directly from the UWIDDS program.
 Bench testing and Interview sessions will be conducted between July 2014 and September 2014.
 Applicants selected for interview will be notified as early as possible to accommodate ease in travel scheduling.

 Upon submission of the CAAPID application, please send the following supporting documentation in envelope clearly marked with the candidates CAAPID number, name, current address, email and phone number.
 Notarized copy of Dental Degree, fees, two 2×2 passport sized recent photos, NBDE, and TOEFL reports must come directly from the issuing authorities (see below).

 1. APPLICATION Applicants are responsible for providing all required forms and supporting documents to both CAAPID and the UWIDDS office by the posted deadline dates.
 Do not submit your transcripts directly to the program until you are requested to do so.
 (Please see #6. below.)
 Please note that receipt of official school-certified transcripts directly from foreign dental schools attended, are a legal requirement.
 They must be on file for all admitted students at the UWIDDS office.

 2. APPLICATION FEE A $150 non-refundable application fee, should be submitted directly to the UWIDDS program with your supporting documentation.
 The fee should be in the form of a cashier’s check or money order only.
 NO personal checks will be accepted.
 Please clearly write your name and/or CAAPID number on your payment.